pinebit/react-cr/README.md

 # react-cr - a tiny library for conditional components rendering

-This is a simple tiny library that aimed to simplify conditional rendering inside JSX.
+A simple tiny library for conditional rendering inside JSX.

 ## Basic Usage